Kas-I/Bellabeat-Case-Study/README.md

-# Bellabeat-Case-Study
+### Bellabeat Case Study

+## Project Overview

-This project analyzes Fitbit fitness tracker data to uncover insights on user behavior and engagement with Bellabeat's smart devices.
-The findings aim to inform marketing strategies and improve user experiences for Bellabeat's wellness products.
+The Bellabeat case study focuses on analyzing Fitbit fitness tracker data to uncover patterns in user behavior and engagement.
+This data-driven analysis supports Bellabeat’s mission to empower women through innovative wellness technology and informs strategic marketing decisions for its product line.